Nrechati/RayTracer/README.md

 -	Feature :
 	- Soon :
 		- Add Progressbar for render
-		- Handle canera angle movement
+		- Handle canera angle movement (Currently on it)
 		- Target object to move/change it
 		- Dielectrics Materials
 	- Later :